 As cited in the Delegated Examining Operations Handbook (DEOH), with the application of Category Rating, an agency may not select a non-preference eligible if there is a preference eligible in the same category.
 DoD Components must continue following appropriate procedures to pass over the preference eligible pursuant to 5 USC 3318.
 As noted in the image below, when the certification is issued all qualified CP/CPS veterans are moved to the top group, for certain grades and occupations.
 In the final selection, Figure 4, veterans are placed ahead of non-veterans.
-These same rules apply when using a multiple hurdle assessment process.
+These same rules apply when using a multiple hurdle assessment process (preference is applied after completion of the multi-hurdle process, prior to issuance of the hiring certificate).